-a) For 2020 the BLE advocated a swap at national level of 210 tonnes between the high-sea fleet and the cutter fleet, balancing herring fishing by pelagic trawlers in the North Sea (HER/4AB) against the release of herring for coastal fisheries in the western Baltic Sea.
-According to the TAC Regulation (Regulation (EU) No 2020/123), the HER/4AB stock was within safe biological limits, as Article 7(2) applies to that stock.
+(a) The BLE favours an exchange at national level between the high-sea fleet and the cutter fleet of 600 tonnes each for 2019 and 210 tonnes each for 2020, balancing herring fishing by pelagic trawlers in the North Sea (HER/4AB) against the release of herring for coastal fisheries in the western Baltic Sea.
+According to the TAC Regulation (Regulation (EU) No 2020/123), the HER/4AB stock is within safe biological limits, as Article 7(2) applies to that stock.
 The Association of German Cutter and Coastal Fisheries and the German High Seas Fishing Association are actively involved.